MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/useractivities.md

 ![Windows timeline image](images/timeline.png)

-Likewise, Cortana can help you continue what you were doing previously on another Windows, iOS, or Android device.
+Likewise, linking your phone to your Windows PC allows you to continue what you were doing previously on your iOS or Android device.

 Think of a **UserActivity** as something specific the user was working on within your app.
 For example, if you are using a RSS reader, a **UserActivity** could be the feed that you are reading.
 If you are playing a game, the **UserActivity** could be the level that you are playing.
-If you are listening to a music app, the **UserActivity** could be the song that you are listening to.
+If you are listening to a music app, the **UserActivity** could be the playlist that you are listening to.
 If you are working on a document, the **UserActivity** could be where you left off working on it, and so on.
 In short, a **UserActivity** represents a destination within your app so that enables the user to resume what they were doing.

-When you engage with a **UserActivity** by calling [UserActivity.UserActivitySession](https://docs.microsoft.com/uwp/api/windows.applicationmodel.useractivities.useractivitysession), the system creates a history record indicating the start and end time for that **UserActivity**.
+When you engage with a **UserActivity** by calling [UserActivity.CreateSession](https://docs.microsoft.com/uwp/api/windows.applicationmodel.useractivities.useractivity.createsession), the system creates a history record indicating the start and end time for that **UserActivity**.
 As you re-engage with that **UserActivity** over time, multiple history records are recorded for it.

 ## Add User Activities to your app